RecipeShare Test Kitchen

 Desiccated or sweetened shredded coconut pops less than fresh; both work.

-Fry in batches and give balls space so they don’t stick together.
+Fry in batches and give balls space so they do not stick together.

 You can freeze shaped, uncooked balls on a tray, then bag and fry from frozen.